-- Use brown rice, quinoa, or other alternative, to increase fiber and protein.
+- Use brown rice, quinoa, or another alternative, to increase fiber and protein.

 - Make it vegan and make it with vegetables and beans.

-- Lot's of vegetables are used in ths recipe as well as healthy fats from the salmon and the olive oil.
+- Lots of vegetables are used in this recipe as well as healthy fats from the salmon and the olive oil.
 Feel free to use a variety of colors and textures in your choice of vegetables.

 🥗 How To Serve